ardimirzaei/ispw2022-abm-workshop/_episodes/04-casestudy1.md

 # Hotelling’s Law

 Hotelling’s Law is an economic obersvation that producers in a market will make their products similar to other producers.
 That is, there is minimum differention between to producers.
 This observation is the opposite of product differentiation.
-Product differentiation is a
+Product differentiation is

 - something broadly related to pharmacy
-- explain hoetlings law.
+- explain hotelling's law.
 - economic law???

 # Applications to Pharmacy

-- think of a market in pharmacy
+- consider marketing in pharmacy
 - different pharmcies have a different look and feel
 - show images of different pharamcies (TW, cwh, 777, ....)
-- Hoestling law is that in a economic market segment that often it pays to look very similar.
+- Hotelling's law is that in a economic market segment that often it pays to look very similar.
 -

 # NetLogo Model